The HOPE Group

 Mohamed Zinelabidine Doghmane, 08/2024 – Present

-Mohamed is a highly experienced petroleum expert with over 10 years of experience working with the National Oil Company of Algeria and 4-year’s teaching at University of Boumerdes.
-He has extensive experience in applied automation and reservoirs petrophysical evaluation and published 100+ research papers and proceedings, co-authored 2 books, registered 2 patents, and co-supervised 6 PhD theses in Algeria.
-Mohamed’s work promises to be an invaluable resource for researchers, engineers, and practitioners.
+Mohamed has over 10 years of experience working with the National Oil Company of Algeria and 4-year’s teaching at University of Boumerdes.
+He has extensive experience in applied automation and reservoirs petrophysical evaluation.
+He published 100+ research papers and proceedings, co-authored 2 books, registered 2 patents, and co-supervised 6 PhD theses in Algeria before joining TTU.
 He is currently working on carbon-free and carbon-negative geological hydrogen systems.

 Ishak Zakaria Madani, 08/2024 – Present

 Ishak received his Master degree with honors in sustainable development engineering and Bachelor degree in process engineering at the University of Science and Technology Houari Boumediene.
-He served as a Project Manager for the Commission for Renewable Energies and Energy Efficiency at the Prime Minister’s Office of Algeria.
-He developed key projects in H2 production, waste-to-energy, and clean mobility, contributing to Algeria’s national energy transition roadmap.
-His expertise is recognized in both academic and professional circles, with appearances on national television and radio to discuss climate change and energy solutions.
+He served as a Project Manager for the Commission for Renewable Energies and Energy Efficiency at the Prime Minister’s Office of Algeria before joining TTU.
 He is currently working on carbon-negative geological hydrogen production.

 Tauhidur received his Master’s degree in Petroleum Engineering in 2021 from Universiti Teknologi PETRONAS, Malaysia and Bachelor’s degree in Petroleum and Mining Engineering in 2018 from Chittagong University of Engineering and Technology, Bangladesh.
 Tauhidur is currently working on experimental studies of carbon-zero hydrogen production from petroleum reservoirs.